All Episodes

 John Kasich, the GOP's best hope, can win and govern.

-After terrorists murdered 35 people in Brussels last week, Donald Trump and Ted Cruz competed to see who can fashion an American police state response more quickly.
+After terrorists murdered 35 people in Brussels last week, Donald Trump and Ted Cruz competed to see who could fashion an American police state response more quickly.

 Trump demanded the U.S. close its borders to Muslims and torture Muslim captives.

-I don't think Trump said that but I can't I'm sorry I can't correct this misinterpreted.
+I don't think Trump said that, but I can't.

 Cruz suggested forebodingly that police patrols were needed to secure Muslim neighborhoods.

-And John Kasich one guy says we should patrol Muslim neighborhoods as they're quoting Kaisik here.
+And John Kasich, one guy says we should patrol Muslim neighborhoods.

-they say here he is in fact the only thoughtful candidate with a fundamental belief in longstanding democratic principles who remain standing in the GOP primary field.
+He is, in fact, the only thoughtful candidate with a fundamental belief in long-standing democratic principles who remain standing in the GOP primary field.

 We recommend John Kasich in the Wisconsin Republican primary on April 5th.